davis4better/studyformac/README.md

 4 .Input your openid in config.json

-please refer to https://github.com/ZWN2001/big-study-doge-script to fing openid.
+please refer to https://github.com/ZWN2001/big-study-doge-script to find openid.

 If you are using an ios device, it is recommended that you use an app called Stream to check your openid.
 In Sniff History->one History Session->click one Post query with suffix called queryPersonStudyRecord->Request->Request Body->Preview Form